Venture Studio Characteristics Associated with New Venture Equity Exits

 Sample

-117 active venture studios
+117 respondent venture studios

 Geography